Skip to Content

 There are a couple different ways you can go about using these dinosaur bones with your kids.

-You can make the dinosaur fossils yourself, then add them to an excavation sensory bin like we did or you can have your child help you make the dino fossils and have two activities in one!
+You can make the dinosaur fossils yourself, then add them to an excavation sensory bin like we did or you can have your child make their own fossils and have two activities in one!

 If you want to add more of an educational spin on this dinosaur activity, read your child a book like this one on archeology for kids or this one all about fossils and discuss what you learned.